OpenTSDB/opentsdb.net/docs/source/user_guide/query/examples.rst

 Query 3 - Specific Time Series
 ------------------------------

 What if you want a specific timeseries?
-You have to include every tag and coresponding value.
+You have to include every tag and corresponding value.

 ::